jasonli-git/housing-intelligence/ROADMAP.md

 `--seq-100` at `#cde2fb` very nearly is.
 Unselected regions stay visible on purpose: this platform's product is rank and percentile, so removing the comparison set would delete the context that makes a single figure mean anything.

+**Milestone 17 is where the platform stops reporting and starts answering.** Everything before it produces figures that are correct and that a reader still has to interpret: a rank of 17 of 21 means nothing until you know whether 1 is good.
+The three views in that row are deliberately deterministic — every one is computed from rank, percentile, and metrics the warehouse already holds, with no model and no new source — because the interpretation people need most is the interpretation least safe to generate.
+A verdict sentence that is wrong is worse than a table that is merely unhelpful, and a sentence derived from a percentile cannot be wrong in the way generated prose can.

+**Affordability forecasting stays out of Version 2, and cost is not the reason.**
+Extrapolating a CAGR is arithmetic; it would be nearly free.
+The objection is that it would be the only number the platform publishes that traces to an assumption rather than to a source release, on a site whose entire claim is that every figure names its origin.
+It is also the one output where being wrong changes somebody's decision.
+If it is ever built it needs its own accuracy evaluation — backtested against held-out history with published error bars — in the way the interpretation layer got one, which makes it a milestone rather than a feature.
+The honest cheap version already ships: a five-year change and an annualised rate are forward-looking without claiming to know the future.

 **Milestone 18 is scheduled before 16 and 17, out of numeric order.** Version 1 set the precedent and the reasoning is the same: Milestone 9 was built before Milestone 5